influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 # workflow.v1alpha1.data

-Data is a data template
+"Data is a data template"

 ## Index